 This includes search engines, social media, and other types of channels.

-An effective brand recognition scorecard should provide insight into what types of ads draw in customers and what types of sites these consumers visit to find the products or services you offer.
+An effective brand recognition scorecard should provide insight into what ads draw in customers and what types of sites these consumers visit to find your products or services.

 Marketing managers can take advantage of what is called brand visibility monitoring.

-Monitoring brand visibility allows a marketing manager to see how individual marketing efforts are progressing.
+Monitoring brand visibility allows a marketing manager to see how individual marketing efforts progress.

 This allows managers to track the effectiveness of their campaigns.

-For example, a marketing manager may want to launch a viral marketing campaign and find that it is not getting the results they had hoped for.
+For example, a marketing manager may want to launch a viral marketing campaign and find that it is not getting the results it had hoped for.

-By measuring brand visibility, a marketing manager can determine what is working and what is not.
+By measuring brand visibility, a marketing manager can determine what works and is not.